MABelote/parallel-lab-TeacherTalley/README.md

 - The project should be configured properly, but you can add OpenMP to Visual Studio project by going to Project Properties-C/C++-Language.
   Set the Open MP Support option to "Yes"

+  Student: Alex Belote

+  I implemented two functions, so that the code would run parallel proccessing.
+- The programs now run at around 3 times thr speed, by using 8 threads.
+The reduction clause made the implementation simple and fast.